wildboardinteractive/audio-panel/README.md

 ===========================================

-This extension allows you to control the volume of multiple output ports on a single device, or change devices rapidly.
+This extension allows you to control the volume of multiple output ports on a single device, or change devices more easily.
 It is based on Audio-Output-Switcher by @anduchs.

 https://github.com/adaxi/audio-output-switcher